 What Was So Special about the Valley of the Kings?

 The Valley of the Kings.
 Those words evoke so much grand imagery that it was hard not to be excited.
-I did wonder why this seemingly random spot in the middle of the desert was chosen to bury Egypt’s Pharaohs, especially when it seemed that using a giant pyramid as a tomb was a huge welcome sign for grave robbers.
-When you’re in the Valley of the Kings, you get an answer to that when you see a pyramid-shaped hill that overlooks the valley.
+I did wonder why this seemingly random spot in the middle of the desert was chosen to bury Egypt’s Pharaohs and I got my answer when I saw a pyramid-shaped hill that overlooks the valley.
 This naturally forming structure provided the Pharaohs with the pyramid that they desired for their tomb without it becoming a billboard announcing its location.

 For those who would like to visit the tomb of King Tutankhamun, or Tut as he’s known to his fans, make sure you purchase the additional ticket required prior to entering the complex.
 I decided not to visit King Tut’s tomb, but please give him my best if you see him.
 If you hadn’t already heard, while many of the contents of his tomb are on display at the Egyptian Museum in Cairo, his mummy remains at the Valley of the Kings.